Williamsburg Reverse Osmosis Water Treatment Plant

 - Williamsburg, Iowa

-The RO treatment system design included modifications to the City’s wells to increase capacity, a direct-RO treatment scheme with Antiscalant pre-treatment, post-RO aerator to boost pH and remove dissolved odorous gases, and post-RO chemicals including phosphate corrosion inhibitor, sodium hydroxide for pH control, sodium hypochlorite for disinfection, and fluoride to replace the fluoride removed through RO.
-Modifications were made to the existing high service pumps and finished water storage tanks to facilitate the new treatment equipment and hydraulic flows.
-A brand-new overall SCADA system was implemented to allow City operational staff to provide automated control and remotely access the treatment facilities.
+The Williamsburg Reverse Osmosis treatment system design included modifications to the City’s wells to increase capacity, a direct-RO treatment scheme with Antiscalant pre-treatment, post-RO aerator to boost pH and remove dissolved odorous gases, and post-RO chemicals including phosphate corrosion inhibitor, sodium hydroxide for pH control, sodium hypochlorite for disinfection, and fluoride to replace the fluoride removed through RO.
+Modifications were made to the existing high-service pumps and finished water storage tanks to facilitate the new treatment equipment and hydraulic flows.

 Benefit: The Williamsburg water treatment plant improvements reduced nutrient levels and removed odorous gases while increasing capacity and improving water quality.
 Additionally, a brand-new overall SCADA system allows City operational staff to provide automated control and remote access to the treatment facilities for improved management.